 - Add coarsely grind coffee, somewhat like breadcrumbs into the French press – One tbsp per serving

-- Add half of the water, boiled precisely up to 205°F for optimum extraction and start the countdown
+- Add half of the water in a way similar to pour over brewing, boiled precisely up to 205°F for optimum extraction and start the countdown

 - At 1:00, gently stir preferably with a wooden stirrer and at add the rest of water.
 Put the cap with plunger pulled up and leave for three minutes